The ring of integers of Hopf-Galois degree p extensions of p-adic fields with dihedral normal closure: Degree extensions with dihedral normal closure

-\begin{rmk}\normalfont Following the terminology of \cite{elder}, in the case of a typical extension (a separable totally ramified degree $p$ extension of local fields which is not generated by a $p$-th root of a uniformizer), this description of $H$ is compatible with the one given in \cite[Theorem 3.1]{elder}. \end{rmk}
+\begin{rmk}\normalfont Following the terminology of \cite{elder}, in the case of a typical extension (a separable totally ramified degree $p$ extension of local fields which is not generated by a $p$-th root of a uniformizer), our description of a generator fits with the one in \cite[Theorem 3.1]{elder}, namely it coincides up to multiplication by a unit of $K$. \end{rmk}

-Since $H=K[w]$ is of dimension $p$, we know that $w^p$ is a linear combination of the powers of $w$ up to $p-1$.
-In the following, we determine the explicit form of its coordinates.
-This can be seen as an analog of \cite[Proposition 6.8.
+Since $H=K[w]$ is of dimension $p$, we know that the powers of $w$ up to $p-1$ form a $K$-basis of $H$.
+In the following, we determine the coordinates of $w^p$ with respect to that basis.
+This can be seen as an analogue of \cite[Proposition 6.8.
 (2)]{delcorsoferrilombardo}.

-\begin{pro} With the notation as above, we have where In particular, we have that $c_j\in\mathbb{Z}_{>0}$ and $v_p(c_j)=1$ for every $1\leq j\leq\frac{p-1}{2}$. \end{pro} \begin{proof} The two expressions of $c_j$ can be seen to be equal by simple combinatorial arguments, and from the first one it follows that $c_j$ is divisible by $p$ but not by $p^2$.
+\begin{pro} With the notation as above, we have where In particular, we have that $c_j\in\mathbb{Z}_{>0}$ and $v_p(c_j)=1$ for every $1\leq j\leq\frac{p-1}{2}$. \end{pro} \begin{proof} The two expressions for $c_j$ are equal since and from the first one it follows that $c_j$ is divisible by $p$ but not by $p^2$.
 By convention, we call $c_0=1$.
 Then the stated equality is equivalent to